zxcd/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/face_recognition_en.md

 ![](https://raw.githubusercontent.com/cuicheng01/PaddleX_doc_images/main/images/pipelines/face_recognition/01.png)

-**The face recognition pipeline includes a face detection module and a face recognition module**, with several models in each module.
+**The face recognition pipeline includes a face detection module and a face feature module**, with several models in each module.
 Which models to use can be selected based on the benchmark data below. **If you prioritize model accuracy, choose models with higher accuracy; if you prioritize inference speed, choose models with faster inference; if you prioritize model size, choose models with smaller storage requirements**.

 <details>
    <summary> 👉Model List Details</summary>